robshelly/pko-website/content/en/docs/concepts/package-configuration.md

 default values where applicable.
 By incorporating default values, you prevent deployment failures caused by missing mandatory values.

+**NOTE:** These two solutions are mutually exclusive.
+You can either mark a property as `required` to enforce the necessity of providing a value, thereby preventing failure, or assign a default value to ensure success even when no value is provided.
+It's important not to use both approaches for the same property.

 When creating your package, consider the essential configuration parameters that you will need to customize.
 Provide default values for properties that you can set up, but you can change them if you want to.